documents4j/documents4j/README.md

 The [*zt-exec*](https://github.com/zeroturnaround/zt-exec) library from ZeroTurnaround is a great help for handeling command line processes in a Java application.
 Also, I want to thank the makers of [*thread-weaver*](http://code.google.com/p/thread-weaver/) for their great framework for unit testing concurrent applications.
 Finally, without the help of [*mockito*](http://code.google.com/p/mockito/), it would have been impossible to write proper unit tests that run without the integration of MS Word.
-This project was developed on order of the
+This application was developed on order of the
 [municipality of Oslo](http://www.oslo.kommune.no/) and was open-sourced thanks to their generous endorsement.